thiagorr162/thiagorr162.github.io/_pages/misc.md

 ### Recommended Books on Machine Learning Theory and Related Topics

 For those interested in the theory of Machine Learning, I've compiled a selection of books that I find particularly important and insightful.
-If this is your first contact with the mathematical theory of Machine Learning, you recommend prioritize the books I've highlighted with ★.
+If this is your first contact with this subject, I recommend prioritizing the books highlighted with ★.

 - [★ Concentration Inequalities](https://academic.oup.com/book/26549) - S. Boucheron, G. Lugosi, P. Massart